Abhigyan103/DevDash/QUESTIONS.md

 ---

 ## 📞 Contact Page
-- [6] Fix the issue where the `console.log` disappears after some milliseconds.
-- [8] Add phone number validation:
+assets/club-logo.png- [8] Add phone number validation:
   - Accept 10-digit numbers.
   - Country extension code (Country code should be optional for the user).
 - [7] Prevent the message box `<textarea>` from exceeding the form width.